Anthony Easthope asks,

 However, psychotherapists take the mirror-phase to exemplify or represent a fundamental process that stays with us all our lives.

-It is one that need not necessarily involve literal mirrors since the ‘mirror’ that matters to us most is other people.
+It is one that need not necessarily involve literal mirrors since the ‘mirror’ – the image of wholeness and completeness – can be provided by other people.

 Nor need the images be visual in character.
 For example, we might recognise ourselves in things said to us: you’re the best daughter in the world!